ejgallego/coq-serapi/README.md

 - [jsCoq](https://github.com/ejgallego/jscoq) allows you run Coq in your browser.
 JsCoq is the predecessor of SerAPI and will be shortly fully based on it.
-Meanwhile, you can access some of the technology from our sister project.

 - [elcoq](https://github.com/cpitclaudel/elcoq), an emacs technology
-  demo based on SerAPI by Clément Pit--Claudel.
-It is not fully functional but already illustrates some cool features.
+  demo based on SerAPI by [Clément Pit--Claudel](https://github.com/cpitclaudel). `elcoq` is not fully functional but illustrates some cool features of SerAPI.

-- [peacoq](https://github.com/Ptival/PeaCoq) has a branch using SerAPI.
+- [peacoq](https://github.com/Ptival/PeaCoq), a Coq IDE for the browser has an experimental branch that uses SerAPI.

 ## Developer information